Venues of the 2002 Winter Olympics: Salt Lake Ice Center

 The Delta Center (renamed Salt Lake Ice Center for the duration of the Games due to IOC sponsorship rules) opened in 1991 as the new home arena for the Utah Jazz of the National Basketball Association (NBA).

 It hosted the figure skating events and the short track speed skating event.
 The arena was capable of holding an average of 14,600 spectators for each session, and 100 percent of available tickets for events in the arena were sold, for a total of 145,997 spectators witnessing events in the Ice Center.
 Because it was normally a basketball arena, several changes to the floor, and seating configurations had to be made.
 In order to create an Olympic-sized ice rink, the lower levels of seating had to be retracted, making the first level of spectator seating several feet higher than the skater's heads, a problem coined "the Pit".
 The Utah Jazz played their last home game on February 2, 2002, giving organizers less than a week to transform the arena in time for the games.
-Temporary changes included a separate audio system capable of producing higher quality sound, new scoreboards, the removal 1,200 seats to make room for media tables, building camera platforms, and the removal of Utah Jazz paraphernalia.
+Temporary changes included a separate audio system capable of producing higher quality sound, new scoreboards, the removal of 1,200 seats to make room for media tables, building camera platforms, and the removal of Utah Jazz paraphernalia.